 Oopenness relates to the main component of innovation systems; namely, collaboration.
-Open innovation is nurtured by exogenous and endogenous R&D processes that complement each other, at times even supplementing the other one.
+Open innovation is nurtured by exogenous and endogenous R&D processes that complement each other, at times even supplementing one another.
 The core of open innovation is found at the capability level of each actor (and of the institutional framework around them) to assimilate novel processes.
-A neo-Schumpeterian approach (Deleidi and Mazzucato, 2021) recognises this determinant and accentuates the role of the State as a facilitator of innovation (Stodden, 2010; Bogers et al., 2018).
-Absorption and assimilation processes then occur within a channels created for with the specific purpose of facilitating linkages and networks, thus expanding the value chain of industries and/or products (Hidalgo, 2023).
+A neo-Schumpeterian approach (Deleidi and Mazzucato, 2021) recognises this determinant and accentuates the role of the state as a facilitator of innovation (Stodden, 2010; Bogers et al., 2018).
+Absorption and assimilation processes then occur within channels created for with the specific purpose of facilitating linkages and networks, thus expanding the value chain of industries and/or products (Hidalgo, 2023).
 Firms may also find themselves in positions to adapt strategically to competing interests, minimising costs while maintaining a competitive advantage.
-Bez and Le Roy call this ‘coopetitive open innovation’ (2024, p.
-240).
+Bez and Le Roy (2024, p.240) call this ‘coopetitive open innovation’.
 However, the strategy must embrace the specificities of markets, products and policies (OECD, 2009, 2023; Mazzucatto, 2018; Hidalgo, 2021, 2023) to avoid encountering bottlenecks in supply.

-Open innovation is a cross cutting factor in innovative dynamics.
+Open innovation is a cross-cutting factor in innovative dynamics.
 The literature commonly refers to ‘outside-in’ or ‘inbound’ innovation (e.g., Wang et al., 2015).
 The logic is that innovation within an open system can be absorbed and assimilated by firms within the system, regardless of their participation in R&D (e.g., Nguyen et al., 2021).
-‘Inside-out’ or ‘outbound’ innovation has been less studied (seeLopes and de Carvalho, 2018), probably because it requires highly-detailed observation of how firms move according to market and investment opportunities.
-Outbound innovation also implies sufficient capacity of firms to manoeuvre and decide whether to release R&D outputs which might lead to innovative adoption by other firms, taking advantage of potential social and economic networks (Lopes & de Carvalho, 2018; Bez & Le Roy, 2024).
+‘Inside-out’ or ‘outbound’ innovation has been less studied (Lopes and de Carvalho, 2018), probably because it requires highly-detailed observation of how firms move according to market and investment opportunities.
+Outbound innovation also implies sufficient capacity of firms to manoeuvre and decide whether to release R&D outputs which might lead to innovative adoption by other firms, taking advantage of potential social and economic networks (Lopes and de Carvalho, 2018; Bez and Le Roy, 2024).
 However, outbound assimilation also reflects how a truly open system can benefit from an efficient allocation of R&D resources whereby smaller firms may release a prototype in the expectation that another firm may streamline it.
 The same holds for processes within U+I partnerships.
 On a larger scale (larger as a measure of firm size), firms may opt for licensing their processes and consolidating market and cooperation strategies.

 How do actors engage in open innovation?

-In the case of U+I agreements, these are one common way in which actors engage within an open system of innovation.
-Institutional arrangements are usually in place to a) facilitate the availability of research funding (Acs et al., 2017; Disoska et al., 2024) and b) the transfer of research outputs into economically-oriented products and processes (Ayoub et al., 2017; Sabando-Vera et al., 2022; Sandoval Hamón et al., 2024).
-The former is dictated nationally (as in the German Research Foundation’s (DFG) guidelines and calls) or even regionally (as in the European Commission’s declarations regarding open science).
+In the case of U+I agreements, these is one common way in which actors engage within an open system of innovation.
+Institutional arrangements are usually in place to facilitate: a) the availability of research funding (Acs et al., 2017; Disoska et al., 2024) and b) the transfer of research outputs into economically-oriented products and processes (Ayoub et al., 2017; Sabando-Vera et al., 2022; Sandoval Hamón et al., 2024).
+The former is dictated nationally (as in the German Research Foundation’s (DFG) guidelines) or even regionally (as in the European Commission’s declarations regarding open science).
 The latter implies links with external actors with ample funding and investment possibilities, usually in the form of venture capital funds (VCFs) (Wang et al., 2015; Villani et al., 2017; Bock et al., 2018).
 VCFs are common in the United States, but less so in Europe, given the regulatory framework in place (European Commission, nd.a, 2020).
-VCFs offer ample opportunities for dynamic change, whereas direct funding from public agencies offers more stability in the R&D process (Mazzucato & Semieniuk, 2017).
+VCFs offer ample opportunities for dynamic change, whereas direct funding from public agencies offers more stability in the R&D process (Mazzucato and Semieniuk, 2017).
 Publicly-funded R&D is also subject to less competitive pressure to deliver patentable or licensable outputs, but is better suited to cooperative and collaborative processes.